peterpjaspers/yet-another-make/doc/yam.md

 - Unnecessary recompilation after changing comments
 Assume you change a comment in a C/C++ header file that is included by hundreds of cpp files and start a build.
-Most build systems will recompile all these cpp files, even though comment changes do not affect the resulting object files.
+Most build tools will recompile all these cpp files, even though comment changes do not affect the resulting object files.
 Not so in Yam.
 Yam can be setup to only re-execute a compile command when the non-comment sections of the command's input files change.
 This allows you to